Resources for Distance Learning

 Lesson of the Day

-Short lessons plans featuring currect events news articles by the New York Times.
+Short lessons plans featuring current events news articles by the New York Times.
+If you’re not sure where to start, try looking at Over 100 Lesson Plans Based on New York Times Articles.

 This website hosts a wealth of content suitable for use in an online classroom environment.
 It provides an excellent list of resources, including tips for providing emotional support to adolescent students, on-demand webinars, and even a guide for organizing online book clubs.